Communist Party of Ukraine

-The Communist Party of Ukraine is a banned political party in Ukraine.
-It was founded in 1993 as the successor to the Soviet-era Communist Party of Ukraine, which had been banned in 1991.
-The party has been a member of the Union of Communist Parties – Communist Party of the Soviet Union since its establishment in 1993 as an umbrella organisation for all communist parties of the former Soviet Union.
+The Communist Party of Ukraine (CPU or KPU) is a banned political party in Ukraine.
+It was founded in 1993 and claimed to be the successor to the Soviet-era Communist Party of Ukraine, which had been banned in 1991.
+In 2002 it held a "unification" congress when both "old and new" parties merged.
+The party is a member of the Moscow-based Union of Communist Parties, an umbrella organisation for all communist parties of the former Soviet Union.
+The party has been led by Petro Symonenko since it was founded.

 Communist parties have a long history in Ukraine.
-With the fall of the Soviet Union, members of the Soviet-era Communist Party of Ukraine formed the Socialist Party of Ukraine and other smaller parties after the Communist Party was banned.
+With the fall of the Soviet Union, members of the Soviet-era Communist Party of Ukraine formed the Socialist Party of Ukraine.
 After being revived in 1993, the Communist Party was represented in the Ukrainian parliament from 1994 until the 2014 Ukrainian parliamentary election, which ended a period of parliamentary representation for communists stretching back to 1918.
-The Communist Party and its immediate predecessor were the largest political force in Ukrainian parliamentary elections for the first eight years of free and fair election, from 1990 until 1998.
+The Communist Party and its predecessor were the largest party in Ukrainian parliamentary elections for the first eight years of free and fair election, from 1990 until 1998.

-In the aftermath of the 2013–2014 Euromaidan protests, the General Prosecutor of Ukraine and the Security Service of Ukraine both filed charges against the party, including supporting the 2014 annexation of Crimea by Russia and "financing terrorism" (i.e. providing support to separatists in Donbas), both acts of treason against the Ukrainian state.
-Regional party cells in Donetsk Oblast formed the Communist Party of the Donetsk People's Republic, which actively supports separatist efforts.

-In May 2015, laws that ban communist symbols came into effect in Ukraine.
-Because of these laws, the Ukrainian Interior Ministry stripped the party of its right to participate in elections on 24 July 2015.
-In December 2015, Kyiv District Administrative Court validated the claim of the Ministry of Justice in full, banning the activities of the party in Ukraine.
+According to Ukrainian sociologist Volodymyr Ishchenko, by the 2010s the party had "degenerated into a conservative and pro-Russian rather than pro-working class grouping, gradually losing its voters and membership".

+During the 2013–2014 Euromaidan protests, the party voted for anti-protest laws.
+However, it also voted to remove President Viktor Yanukovych from office in the Revolution of Dignity.
+During the Russo-Ukrainian War which followed, the Security Service of Ukraine said the party was actively helping pro-Russian separatists and Russian proxy forces, which it denied.
+Regional party cells formed the pro-separatist Communist Party of the Donetsk People's Republic.
+In May 2015, Ukraine banned Soviet communist symbols.
+Because of these laws, and the Communist Party's support for Donbas separatists, the party was barred from standing in elections.
+In December 2015, the Communist Party was banned, for actions "aimed at violating Ukraine's sovereignty and territorial integrity, collaboration with Russian proxy forces, and inciting ethnic hatred".
 The party appealed the ban to the European Court of Human Rights and various Ukrainian courts, and participated in some elections by joining umbrella groups and running candidates as independents.

-Petro Symonenko has led the Communist Party since 1993.
-The Central Election Commission of Ukraine prohibited Symonenko's candidacy of for the 2019 Ukrainian presidential election.
+The Central Election Commission of Ukraine prohibited Symonenko's candidacy for the 2019 Ukrainian presidential election.

-During the 2022 Russian invasion of Ukraine, the Communist Party of Ukraine took a pro-Russian stance.
-As a result, it was banned outright and had its assets seized in July 2022.
+Party officials reportedly supported the 2022 Russian invasion of Ukraine.
+As a result, its ban was upheld and its assets were seized by the state in July 2022.